cloud8421/today/README.md

 ## Usage

-T is a command line task manager that heavily borrows from [taskbook](https://github.com/klaussinani/taskbook).
+Today is a command line task manager that heavily borrows from [taskbook](https://github.com/klaussinani/taskbook).

 Features:

 - Manage tasks and associate them to a specific context.
 - Tasks can be marked as cancelled and subsequently deleted.
 - Support shorthand references in the task description that get automatically expanded according to URL templates.
-- A `today` command which outputs the list of pending/in-progress tasks to a format that can be pasted to Slack.
+- Two commands, `in` and `out`, which output the list of tasks to a format that can be pasted to Slack.
 - All data written to a single file, which can be put in Dropbox etc.

 ## Example flow

-1. You can start with `t list` to see the default content.
+1. You can start with `today list` to see the default content.
-2. Add a task with `t add "Email triage"`.
+2. Add a task with `today add "Email triage"`.
-3. Add a task in a specific context with `t add --context "Find a solution for issue T#2313"`.
-Note the `T#2313` reference to service `T` with identifier `2313`, which identifies an issue with that number in this very repo.
+3. Add a task in a specific context with `today add --context "Find a solution for issue TODAY#2313"`.
+Note the `TODAY#2313` reference to service `TODAY` with identifier `2313`, which identifies an issue with that number in this very repo.
-4. Add a reference rule for `T#2313`, so that it gets expanded automatically (only needed once per Taskfile) `t set-ref T "https://github.com/cloud8421/t/$id`.
+4. Add a reference rule for `TODAY#2313`, so that it gets expanded automatically (only needed once per Taskfile) `today set-ref TODAY "https://github.com/cloud8421/today/$id`.
 Always make sure that you add the `$id` fragment to signal where you want interpolation to happen.
-5. Run `t list` and see the expanded reference below the task.
+5. Run `today list` and see the expanded reference below the task.
-6. Run `t today` for a today message you can paste wherever you like (references are already expanded).
+6. Run `today in` for a today message you can paste wherever you like (references are already expanded).
-7. Start a task: `t start 2`
+7. Start a task: `today start 2`
-8. Finish a task: `t check 2`
+8. Finish a task: `today check 2`
 9. Rinse and repeat.
-At the end of the day, run `t out-for-today` for a end of the day message you can paste again wherever you like.
+At the end of the day, run `today out` for a end of the day message you can paste again wherever you like.
-10. Run `t clear` to remove all done and cancelled tasks.
+10. Run `today clear` to remove all done and cancelled tasks.

 ## Command reference

 ```
-T - CLI Task Manager : Efficiently manage tasks from the command line
+TODAY - CLI Task Manager : Efficiently manage tasks from the command line

-Usage: t [-f|--taskfile TASKFILE] COMMAND
+Usage: today [-f|--taskfile TASKFILE] COMMAND
-  T - CLI Task Manager
+  TODAY - CLI Task Manager

 Available options:
   -h,--help                Show this help text